Shortcuts

 Immediately saves the record you are editing (after normal data checking) and returns to "browsing" mode.
 This is the same as clicking on the Save button or using Alt+S, but is much faster for data entry.

-As with Ctrl-Enter, this saves the record you are editing, but then moves to the next item on the list and invokes editing mode again.
+As with Ctrl-Enter, this saves the record you are editing, but then either moves to the next item on the list (PgDn) or the previous (PgUp)and then edits that item.
 This can be extremely useful if you have used a Query to display a list of items (such as specs) that need to be edited (such as adding missing costs or prices or pasting specific notes into them).

-Note that, depending on the sort order, a change you make can change the order in which a record appears in the list.
+Note that, depending on the sort order, a change you make can change the order in which a record appears in the list—changing the meaning of "next" and "previous."
 If a query is in effect, a change might make it drop out of the eligible records and "disappear" until the query is cleared.
-Keep this in mind when you use Ctrl-PgDn so as to avoid confusion about where the "next" record is.
+Keep this in mind when you use these two shortcuts so as to avoid confusion about where the "next" record is.

 The New button appears next to many fields where you select a "parent" for the current (or new) record, such as selecting a vendor for a specification or an object to place in a room.
 This button instantly displays the parent editing form in "add" mode so that you can create a new item of that type (such as a new vendor) that you need to complete the current item that you are editing.
 (Note: when adding or editing occurrences of objects on the FF&E Worksheet, the button is labeled "Create new object" (or room or area).